Take a moment to imagine how your life could be different.

-It’s stories like Darryl Ann’s that render the choice the Mission is being given so egregious.
+It’s stories like Darryl Ann’s that render the choice the Mission was put to so egregious.

-And because of that, the Mission isn’t just standing up for its own freedom; it’s standing up for the freedom of all Americans.
+And because of that, the Mission didn’t just stand up for its own freedom.
+It stood up for the freedom of all Americans.

-Though the Mission’s case was denied this time by the Supreme Court, its case continues in lower courts.
-And one day, it could return to our nation’s highest court.
+Though the Mission’s case was never finally resolved and did not return to the Supreme Court, cases like it continue in lower courts.
+And one day, this issue could return to our nation’s highest court.
 Cases that go all the way to the Supreme Court can cost hundreds of thousands of dollars—sometimes even more—from beginning to end.

-But thanks be to God and the support of people like you, we’ve seen great success at the Supreme Court, winning 14 cases since 2011—including serving on the Mississippi legal team that overturned Roe v.
-Wade!.
+But thanks be to God and the support of people like you, we’ve seen great success at the Supreme Court, winning 15 cases since 2011—including serving on the Mississippi legal team that overturned Roe v.
+Wade!